ryandeussing/jimhopper/_mindfulness-and-meditation/kindness-compassion-and-love.md

 ## Compassion

-'Compassion' is an English translation of the Pali term *karuna.*&nbsp;As Sharon Salzberg explains, *karuna* means "experiencing a trembling or quivering of the heart in response to a being's pain."
+'Compassion' is an English translation of the Pali term *karuna.* As Sharon Salzberg explains, *karuna* means "experiencing a trembling or quivering of the heart in response to a being's pain."
 The compassionate response of the heart involves *engaging* with pain and suffering – gently, with acceptance and strength – *not* being overwhelmed by them.

 While lovingkindness involves the motivation for happiness, compassion involves the motivation to reduce suffering – not because we find it aversive and are trying to escape it, but we have the loving motivation to reduce or end it.